-How to eat properly for men after myocardial infarction?
-Diet after a heart attack for a man Recipes for preparing diet meals for those who have suffered a heart attack
+How should men eat properly after a myocardial infarction?
+Diet after a heart attack for men Recipes for preparing dietary dishes for survivors of a heart attack

-The heart is forced to work in an enhanced mode.
-Due to the replacement of the site of necrosis connective tissue, the number of functioning muscle cells...
-To avoid negative consequences heart attack and protect yourself from relapse, you need to take care of healthy way life.
-Diet after a heart attack is the key to successful recovery by reducing the burden on the necrotic heart.
+The heart is forced to work harder.
+Due to the replacement of the area of necrosis connective tissue, the number of functioning muscle cells.
+To avoid negative consequences heart attack and protect yourself from relapse, you need to take care of the management healthy image life.
+Diet after a heart attack is key to a successful recovery by reducing the load on the necrotic heart.

-With a properly composed diet, the rehabilitation period is significantly reduced, unpleasant symptoms of the disease disappear faster and the most sparing scar formation occurs.
-The choice of a diet for a heart attack will largely depend on the period of the disease: in the acute stage, more stringent dietary requirements are put forward than in the recovery phase, the presence of atherosclerosis and hypertension play an important role.
+With a properly structured diet, the rehabilitation period is significantly reduced, unpleasant symptoms of the disease disappear faster and scar formation occurs as sparingly as possible.
+The choice of diet during a heart attack will largely depend on the period of the illness: in the acute stage, more stringent dietary requirements are put forward than in the recovery phase, the presence of atherosclerosis and hypertension plays an important role.

-To restore health after a heart attack is not an easy task, this requires a set of measures, including drug treatment, physiotherapy, rejection of bad habits and nutritional therapy
+Restoring health after a heart attack is not an easy task; this requires a set of measures, including drug treatment, physiotherapy, giving up bad habits and therapeutic nutrition

-For effective treatment the following rules have been developed for a heart attack:
+For effective treatment the following rules have been developed for heart attack:

-• overweight people, especially with concomitant atherosclerosis, need to take care of normalizing their weight;
+• people with excess body weight, especially with concomitant atherosclerosis, need to take care to normalize their weight;

-• for the formation of positive dynamics, the patient should receive daily dose all vitamins and minerals;
+• to form positive dynamics, the patient must receive daily dose all vitamins and minerals;

-• it is better to eat more vegetable fats, and when cooking, use olive oil instead of butter;
+• It is better to consume more vegetable fats, and when cooking, use olive oil instead of butter;

-• excessively fatty, fried and spicy foods should be excluded from the patient's diet cardiology department, the amount of salt consumed should be minimized;
+• excessively fatty, fried and spicy foods should be excluded from the patient’s diet cardiology department, it is advisable to minimize the amount of salt consumed;

-• fiber-rich fruits and vegetables along with seafood and lean meats support recovery contractile function myocardium and recovery vascular tone.
+• Fiber-rich fruits and vegetables, along with seafood and lean meats, promote recovery contractile function myocardium and recovery vascular tone.

-With the transition of the disease to the stage of scarring, moderate physical activity is recommended ( hiking, breathing exercises), which will help to normalize the natural metabolism in the body.
+As the disease progresses to the scarring stage, moderate physical activity is recommended ( hiking, breathing exercises), which will help normalize the natural metabolism in the body.
 It is better to replace coffee and strong tea with dried fruit compote.
-After experiencing necrosis of the heart muscle, it is worth avoiding stress, and also periodically measuring blood pressure, pulse and blood sugar.
+After experiencing necrosis of the heart muscle, you should avoid stress, and also periodically measure arterial pressure, pulse and blood sugar levels.

 Diet for acute myocardial infarction

 The first week after a heart attack is a critical period in the pathogenesis of the disease.
-Ignoring medical advice at this stage leads to the development possible complications...
+Ignoring medical recommendations at this stage leads to the development possible complications.
 While there is a fresh focus of necrosis on the heart, it is worth excluding fatty, high-calorie and fried foods.
-Scarring can sometimes take up to 14-21 days, which is worth remembering when drawing up correct regime nutrition.
+Scarring can sometimes last up to 14–21 days, which is worth remembering when drawing up correct mode nutrition.

-Excludes heavy food, foods that excite the nervous system, irritate the gastrointestinal tract, liver and kidneys and cause flatulence
+Avoid heavy foods, foods that excite the nervous system, irritate the gastrointestinal tract, liver and kidneys and cause flatulence.

 • vegetable purees and decoctions;